javers/javers.github.io/documentation/jql-examples/index.md

 As you can see, all three versions of address ValueObject share the same GlobalId — `'Person/1#address'`.
-Properties are matched by name, and their values are compared, without paying much attentions to actual Address class.
+Properties are matched by name, and their values are compared, without paying much attentions to the actual Address class.